rexrainbow/phaser3-rex-notes/docs/docs/markedeventsheet.md

 ```

 - `layers` : Pre-create [layer](layer.md) game object indexed by array of string names.
+- `log` : Configuration of BBCodeLog
+    - `log.delimiters` : String of left-delimiter and right-delimiter.
+        - A single string with 2 characters.
+Default value is `'[]'`.
+        - A array with 2 strings
+    - `log.enable` :
+        - `true` : Can [print message on console](#bbcode-log).
+Default behavior.
+        - `false` : Don't print any message on console.

 #### Local memory of event sheet manager